 Your minor can be chosen from the Faculty of Arts as listed above, or from the Faculty of Science.
-See §43.3(4).
+See Minor.

-Certificate Programs - granted at the time of convocation only Canadian Armed Forces basic Officer or Non-Commissioned Reserve Officer training.
+Certificate Programs - granted at the time of convocation only

-Civil-Military Leadership: available to all students, regardless of program or Faculty.
+Civil-Military Leadership: available to undergraduate students, regardless of program or Faculty, who are also engaged in Canadian Armed Forces basic Officer or Non-Commissioned Reserve Officer training (see Certificate in Civil - Military Leadership).